devritter/BlazorToolkit/README.md

 Your new component base class with:

 * typed `Logger` instance
+* `IsInitialized` property to simplify your rendering logic for asynchronously initialized components!
 * `Disposer` object to register disposables at creation time!
 * `InvokeAsyncStateHasChanged()` method